Mosshide/notherbase-fs/README.md

 # notherbase-fs
-Functions to help make developing for NotherBase easier.
+Functions to help one develope a base.

+Visit notherbase.com/doc to for documentation on notherbase-fs and notherbase.